-DIY Pantry Remodel: Old Pantry Closet Turned Built In Pantry Cabinet
+DIY Pantry Remodel: Pantry Closet Turned Built-In Pantry Cabinet

-Eight years ago we completely remodeled our kitchen and made huge improvements, but the one thing we left undone was the pantry closet that the builder put in.
-We'd planned to get to it a lot sooner, but it's one of those projects that we knew we'd have to figure out as we went, which can be intimidating.
+When we completely remodeled our kitchen we made huge improvements - but the pantry closet that the builder put in?
+That stayed the same.
+We meant to tackle it sooner, but a DIY pantry remodel felt like one of those projects that we'd have to figure out as we went, which can be intimidating.

 This post contains affiliate links for your convenience.
 Read the full disclosure.